eusip/POM/README.md

 ## Overview

-This dataset is an opinion annotated variant of the Persuasive Opinion Multimedia (POM) corpus.
-It was developed for the opinion prediction task and includes opinion annotations at two levels.
-The first annotation denotes the textual span of the opinion.
-The second annotation denotes the span of opinion components (e.g. holder, target, polarity).
+This dataset is an annotated variant of the Persuasive Opinion Multimedia (POM) corpus.
+It was developed for the opinion prediction task and includes opinion annotations at the expression and word levels.
+Expression-level annotations label the textual span of the opinion.
+Word-level annotations (e.g. holder, target, polarity) label the word components of the opinion.
 Further details can be found in ([Garcia et al. 2019 (1)](https://arxiv.org/abs/1902.10102)).
 As part of preprocessing, punctuation was added to the text of the original corpus.
 The dataset is stored as a pickled pandas [MultiIndex DataFrame](https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html#hierarchical-indexing-multiindex).

 The hierarchical index structure can be understood according to the array which forms the MultiIndex object.
-The first element of the index is one of the following values: 'features', 'labels', 'level_0', 'seq_level_labels_lvl1' or 'words'.
+The first element of the index is one of the following values: `features`, `labels`, `level_0`, `seq_level_labels_lvl1` or `words`.

-Each row in 'words' is indexed by the following tuple of values: ['index_text', 'id_sentence', 'level_1'] where 'index_text' indexes the raw filename for each movie review, 'id_sentence' indexes the sentences in the review, and 'level_1' indexes each word in each sentence.
-This array indexes the rows of each of the following pieces of data in the dataframe.
+Each row in `words` is indexed by the following tuple of values: [`index_text`, `id_sentence`, `level_1`] where `index_text` indexes the raw filename for each movie review, `id_sentence` indexes the sentences in the review, and `level_1` indexes each word in each sentence.
+This same tuple indexes the rows of each of the following pieces of data in the dataframe.

 ### Features

-Features consist of the tuple ('features', [feature name], dimension) where the number of dimensions count the number of columns that comprise a particular feature.
+Features consist of the tuple (`features`, `[feature name]`, `dimension`) where the number of dimensions count the number of columns that comprise a particular feature.
+This data originates from the original POM corpus (Park et al. 2014) but was re-aligned so that it could be incorporated into this dataset.

 | feature name          | feature type          | dimensions |
 | --------------------- | --------------------- | ---------- |